Controlling LEGO MINDSTORMS EV3 Robot Using Raspberry Pi Sense HAT

 Task 4 - Configure Network Connection

 1. Connect Raspberry Pi board to the network with Ethernet cable through Ethernet port.
-Make sure that both the Raspberry Pi board and the EV3 robot are connected to the same network.
+Make sure that both the Raspberry Pi board, Host PC and the EV3 robot are connected to the same network.

 2. Verify the connection between your Raspberry Pi board and LEGO MINDSTORMS EV3.